All Episodes

 Number one mass exit estate is New York.

-Now, Comrade de Blasio, by the way, he put up what's uh a snitch line in New York.
+Now, Comrade de Blasio, by the way, he put up what's a snitch line in New York.

-Literally, he's he's asking fellow New Yorkers to report the names of people that are not socially distancing, socially distant violations.
+Literally, he's asking fellow New Yorkers to report the names of people that are not socially distancing, socially distant violations.

-Uh and what he's getting are pictures of the middle finger, comparisons to Hitler.
+And what he's getting are pictures of the middle finger, comparisons to Hitler.

-Oh, I saw my neighbor was four feet, not six feet away from the other neighbor, and they didn't have their respirators on.
+I mean, really, we're going to turn—this is how we're going to—oh, I saw my neighbor was four feet, not six feet away from the other neighbor, and they didn't have their respirators on.

-It's you know, they're causing problems here.
+It's, you know, they're causing problems here.

 They constrain what the government can do.